nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 3.1 View the help
 This command will provide the details of all available commands and their usage.
-This is done by displaying the ‘Command Summary’ as listed below to the user.
+This is done by displaying the ‘Command Summary’ as listed below to you.

+You can also view details of specific commands by specifying the optional command type in the input.

-Format: `help`
+Format: `help [COMMAND_TYPE]`

 <br/>